A phase microscope for quantum gases

-Here we use matter-wave microscopy in a coherent regime to fill this gap and characterize the phase and coherence of a quantum gas on individual lattice sites.
-The matter-wave microscope consists of a protocol of evolutions in optical or magnetic traps to achieve a magnified image of the original density distribution \cite{Asteria2021,Zahn2022,Holten2022,Brandstetter2024}.
+Here, we use matter-wave microscopy in a coherent regime to fill this gap and characterize the phase and coherence of a bosonic quantum gas on individual lattice sites in the regime of many atoms per tube.
+The matter-wave microscope consists of a protocol of evolutions in optical or magnetic traps to achieve a magnified image of the original density distribution \cite{Asteria2021,Zahn2022,Brandstetter2024}.
 In the lattice experiments, the matter-wave protocol was performed in an incoherent system by freezing out the coherence in a deep lattice before initializing the protocol.
 Here we consider the matter-wave protocol in a coherent regime and study the resulting Talbot carpet as well as phase-effects on the matter-wave image.
-We introduce a phase microscope, which transforms phase fluctuations into density fluctuations in the matter-wave image via phase imprinting during the matter-wave protocol, allowing a local mapping of the phase.
+We introduce a phase microscope, which gives direct access to phase fluctuation profiles.
 We combine this with the information from the Talbot carpet, which measures the degree of coherence between the lattice sites \cite{Santra2017}.
 Finally, we use these techniques to characterize the Berezinskii-Kosterlitz-Thouless (BKT) phase transition in the two-dimensional lattice \cite{Schweikhard2007} via the algebraic decay of the phase coherence.
 We conclude with an outlook on the various possibilities offered by these new techniques.

 {\bf Matter-wave Talbot effect.} The Talbot effect describes the repeated self-imaging of a coherently illuminated lattice under evolution in the near field.
 The resulting Talbot carpet was studied extensively in optics \cite{Wen2013}, but the same effect also applies to matter-wave interference and was studied with cold atoms with nanofabricated material gratings \cite{Clauser1994,Chapman1995,Nowak1997,Abfalterer1997} and optical lattices \cite{Deng1999,Mark2011} as well as molecules \cite{Gerlich2011}.
 As the sequence of Talbot revivals from an optical lattice depends on the coherence of the initial matter wave over increasing distances, the contrast of the Talbot revivals can be used to study the coherence in the system.
 This was achieved via Bragg scattering \cite{Miyake2011}, reloading into the optical lattice \cite{Santra2017, Hollmer2019}, and direct imaging in a large spacing 1D lattice \cite{Makhalov2019}.